Advice for travelling in fog

 Travelling in fog can be extremely dangerous.
 Fog can drift rapidly and is often patchy.

 Warnings of dense fog are issued when visibility is expected to fall below 200 metres.
 Severe disruption to transport occurs when the visibility falls below 50 metres.

 Advice for road users when travelling in fog

-Travel advice produced in association the Highways England
+Travel advice produced in association with Highways England